Mixing personality with meteorology on Facebook

 You’d think Ed wouldn’t have to work very hard to have an active following on social media.
 And you’d be wrong.

-During the first week of February, Ed posted 68 times on Facebook.
+During one week in early February 2019, Ed posted 68 times on Facebook.

 Here’s how those posts break down: